opensimworld/active-npcs/README.md

 Another way to interact with the controller is the SETVAR command.
 You can set or change a variable in the controller by talking to channel 68:

-llSay(68,  "SETVAR foo bar");
+llSay(68,  "SETVAR foo 1");

-This will set the variable "foo" to "bar" (Note SETVAR in capitals).
+This will set the variable "foo" to "1" (Note SETVAR in capitals).
 You can then use this variable from a notecard like this:

 ```
 @start
 say Waiting for variable ...
-waitvar foo bar
+waitvar foo 1
 say Variable  was updated! now let's do something!
 wait 10
 setvar foo 0